gusztavj/Focus-Wizard/readme.md

 |:--:|
 |_Objects with name tagged_|

 In the screenshot above, objects are tagged and tags are enclosed in angle brackets.
-While the **Parapet Top \<lod0>** object is only used for lod 0, the object named **Pillars \<lod0-5>** is going to be used at each level (as it's geometry cannot be simplified further without loosing important details).
+While the **Parapet Top \<lod0>** object is intended to be only used for lod 0, the object named **Pillars \<lod0-5>** is going to be used on each level (as it's geometry cannot be simplified further without loosing substantial details).

 Modifiers with tags look like this: